astrorafael/pluginscor/README.md

 # pluginscor
-Variopus plugins as COR virtual devices.
+Various plugins as COR virtual devices.
 Currently, only Audine CCD and LX200 telescope are implemented.